Frequently asked questions

 - the total amounts of interest or payments credited

-For a list of countries participating in the CRS, alongside the dates that they will start exchanging information, please see the OECD CRS portal.
+For a list of countries/jurisdictions participating in the CRS, alongside the dates that they will start exchanging information, please see the OECD CRS portal.

 - CRS Self-Certification for use by Individuals (CRS-I): Download PDF: Link opens in a new window